dragonflyoss/client/CONTRIBUTING.md

 ## Code and doc contribution

-Every action to make project dfdaemon better is encouraged.
+Every action to make project client better is encouraged.
-On GitHub, every improvement for dfdaemon could be via a PR (short for pull request).
+On GitHub, every improvement for client could be via a PR (short for pull request).

 - If you find a typo, try to fix it!